Bayesian Recommender Systems

 Stern, David; Samulowitz, Horst; Herbrich, Ralf; Graepel, Thore; Pulina, Luca; Tacchella, Armando

-Collaborative Expert Portfolio Management Inproceedings
+Collaborative Expert Portfolio Management Proceedings Article

 In: Proceedings of the 24th AAAI Conference on Artificial Intelligence, 2010.